Columbus stays Italian until Spanish scientists publish data – DW – 10/17/2024

 Who was Columbus and why is his ancestry a hot topic?

-Columbus led the Spain Empire's exploration of the Americas in 1490, bringing the first European ships to the coastlines of the Caribbean in 1492.
+Columbus led the Spain Empire's exploration of the Americas in 1492, bringing the first European ships to the coastlines of the Caribbean.

 For many decades he was celebrated for his discovery of the Americas, but Columbus has also become symbolic of the oppression and dispossession on indigenous inhabitants of North and South American nations by colonial powers.